mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth-long.md

 The goal of Disney+ was to deepen our guests' relationship with the stories & characters they love, not to optimize short-term revenue.
 We accept as an article of faith that this approach maximizes revenue in the long term.

-We targeted several business metrics with the design: CVR, LTV, and AARPU.
+We targeted several business metrics with the design: CVR, LTV, and MRR.
 The commitment we made to shareholders for the first two years of operation was a singular KPI:

 **net subscribers**.